 - Established a good bond with fellow colleagues and employers.

 - Establishment of new improvements to the organization by you.

 2. Value and performance:

-How has this result affected the organisation you were working for?
+- How has this result affected the organization you were working for?

 Another main factor while tracking achievements is to make sure that you are picking the most recent achievement.
 Do not state an achievement that is really old and irrelevant to the employer.
 For example, moving out of home for college (In reality, you graduated from college 20 years back).